drillby/automatization_of_pc/README.md

 * Also it is nessesary to enable WoL function in your BIOS and OS settings.

 ### Face recognition:
-* You need to install opencv2 and face_recognition
+* You need to install opencv, numpy, tensorflow and matplotlib
 * Also you need a webcam.
-*

 ### Amazon Alexa:
 * So far only an idea.